otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-list-and-linq.md

 1. Use the `Count` method to get the total number of book titles in `bookTitles` and assign it to a variable called `totalBooks`.
 Display the value of `totalBooks`.
 2. Use the `Contains` method to check if the title "Brave New World" exists in `bookTitles`.
 Assign the result to a variable called `hasBraveNewWorld`.
 Display the value of `hasBraveNewWorld`.
 3. Use the `FindIndex` method to find the index of the book title "1984" in `bookTitles` and assign it to a variable called `index1984`.
 Display the value of `index1984`.
 4. Use the `Clear` method to remove all elements from `bookTitles`.
-Display the contents of `bookTitles` after clearing it.
+Display the number of items in `bookTitles`.

 ## Task 4: